 Presenters make mistakes all the time, of course, but sometimes a flub is so uncanny, so inexplicable, so jaw-droppingly weird that it seems to exit the realm of error entirely to inhabit a rarefied world of perfect absurdist art.
 So it is with Robert Goulet's deadpan accidental Dada at the 1982 Tony Awards.
 Marvel at the 0:30 mark as Goulet awards Best Book not to Dreamgirls but to—wait for it!—"Dreamfingers."
 That's right: "Dreamfingers."
 No one, but no one, outflubs Robert Goulet.

 Since you're watching anyhow, enjoy Tom Eyen's charmingly hyperactive acceptance speech.
 Eyen's mainstream success with Dreamgirls was a far cry from the two decades he had previously spent as the prolific author of subversive Off-Off Broadway camp fests for the likes of Divine, with titles like The Dirtiest Show in Town, Lana Got Laid in Lebanon and Areatha in the Ice Palace; Or, The Fully Guaranteed Fuck-Me Doll.

 (Note also that this portion of the awards ceremony was not included in the CBS telecast.
-Excluding supposedly "minor" categories like Best Book from the national broadcast is not so new a phenomenon as Tony revisionists may have you believe.)
+Excluding supposedly "minor" categories like Best Book from the national broadcast is not an etntirely new Tony phenomenon.)